KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/Other_Handhelds.md

 ![generic handheld|348x158, 100%](../../img/generic_handheld.jpeg)

-## Known Supported Unlisted Handhelds
+## Known Supported _Unlisted_ Handhelds

+These are the handhelds that do not have an individual entry in our Handheld Wiki yet, but have support ranging from **Silver to Platinum**.

 ### GPD
 - GPD Win Mini